Derbies, table-top clashes and relegation battles: How to follow an epic weekend ahead on Sky Sports

 Return of the Mac!
 World Cup winner Alexis Mac Allister returned in style last weekend, scoring twice in Brighton's 5-1 win over Middlesbrough.
 That said, just under 250,000 players are predicting a narrow 2-1 Liverpool win at the AMEX.

-With the action kicking off with Aston Villa vs Leeds on Friday Night Football, a fascinating few days in the Premier League awaits.
+After Aston Villa's feisty 2-1 win over Leeds on Friday Night Football, a fascinating weekend in the Premier League awaits.

 For all the build-up, updates and analysis from that competition - plus the EFL, Scottish Football and WSL - stay across Sky Sports TV, website, App and social media channels.